-Our 1 day Inca Trail to Machu Picchu is the best way to get to Machu Picchu for those without the time to hike the
+Our One Day Inca Trail to Machu Picchu is the best way to get to Machu Picchu for those without the time to hike the full Inca trail.

 You start the day with an early transfer to the train towards Machu Picchu.
-Jumping off at km104 you pass through the control point and begin your one day Inca Trail trek.
+Jumping off at km104 you pass through the control point and begin your Inca Trail hike.

 First, you visit the Inca site of Chachabamba.
 Then you ascend gradually through the tropical cloud forest to Wiñay Wayna.
 Here you climb old Inca stairways through these beautiful terraces, stopping to explore the various buildings and water features.

-Wiñay Wayna is where your one day Inca Trail joins the 5 day Inca Trail.
+Wiñay Wayna is where your One Day Inca Trail Hike joins the 5 day Inca Trail Trek.
 Enjoy a delicious box lunch.
 Then continue on the loveliest part of the whole Inca Trail.

 Lush vegetation flanks you on either side.
 The scent of wild orchids fills the air.
 And all around you, brightly coloured songbirds fill your ears with song.

-Included: lunch, English-speaking guide, porter support, transport, train ticket, one day Inca Trail permits, entrance fees, bus ticket, hotel
+Included: lunch, English-speaking guide, porter support, transport, train ticket, one day Inca Trail permits, entrance fees, bus ticket, (hotel if doing the 2-day version)

 After a comfortable night, you take the bus back up to explore Machu Picchu with your guide.
 You have time to hike to the Inca Bridge or Watchman’s hut or to wander through the ruins and soak up the atmosphere.